 Relationship to Vader’s Theme

 In my analysis of the uses of Vader’s theme in the saga, I pointed out that a statement of the Force theme in Battle of the Heroes employs the same two chords that opens Vader’s theme.
 The rest of Battle of the Heroes includes two other subtle references to these Vader chords.
 The first occurs just before Obi-Wan leaps backwards onto land from the raft on the lava flow that carries both him and Anakin.
 In doing so, he gains the high ground, blocking Anakin from reaching land and essentially winning the battle.
-View the clip below from 16:03-16:28:
+View this in the clip below:

 Vader Theme – from 0:09-0:12: